-Byzantine Church Built for a Mysterious Martyr Found in Israel
+Virtually Visit a Byzantine Church Built for a Mysterious Martyr

-Israeli archaeologists have made a stunning discovery from the Byzantine period .
-They have uncovered a Christian church, that is elaborately decorated with breath-taking mosaics.
-The church was dedicated to a martyr, whose identity is a mystery.
+In 2017 Israeli archaeologists made a stunning discovery from the Byzantine period .
+They uncovered a Christian church that is elaborately decorated with breath-taking mosaics.
+The Byzantine church was dedicated to a martyr, whose identity is a mystery.

 Archaeologists from the Israel Antiquities Authority excavated the church after it was uncovered during work on a housing development in the city of Beit Shemesh .
 The church dates from the 6th century when the region was ruled by the Eastern Roman or Byzantine Empire .

-According to Haaretz, the shrine “has been undergoing salvage excavation by the Israel Antiquities Authority for three years”.
-Many of those who worked on the project were high-school kids.
+According to Haaretz, many of the people who worked on the salvage excavation project were high-school kids.

 The church was designed based on a “basilica plan, with a central nave flanked by two halls” according to Haaretz.
 This site measures approximately 4500 square feet (1500 square meters).
 The complex consisted of the basilica and several ancillary buildings.